Guide·Jun 15, 2026·10 min read

 How do credit decision engines handle regulatory audits?

 Audit-ready engines log per-decision input snapshots, rule-level firing logs, policy version history, and reason codes.
-Regulators in SEA (BSP, OJK, MAS, BNM), EU (EBA, GDPR), and US (FCRA, ECOA, NCUA) all expect decision-level explainability.
+Regulators worldwide expect decision-level explainability.
 Ask the vendor to export a single decision audit pack in the demo.

-If you are evaluating decision engines for SEA mid-market lending, fintech, multifinance, or BNPL, we will show you a working policy, a live document extraction, and a full audit trail in 45 minutes.
-Book a Floowed walkthrough.
+If you are evaluating credit decision engines, we will show you a working policy in the Decisioning Engine, a live document extraction and analysis, and a full audit trail.
+Book a demo, or start free and run a loan application yourself.